 - Double-Check Official Guidelines

-- If you have lingering questions, refer to the Florida Department of Education’s official site and Florida Statutes for up-to-date policy specifics.
+- If you have lingering questions, refer to the Florida Department of Education’s official site and Florida Statutes for up-to-date policy details.

-- Another reputable source for educational choice data and guidelines is EdChoice.
+- Another trusted source for educational choice data and guidelines is EdChoice.

 - Make Use of EMA’s Tools